• Skip to Content

 Fall TermISPSpring Term

-CYC course #1ISP #1CYC course #2
+Gen-ed course #1ISP #1Gen-ed course #2

-Lower-level Asian history Lower-level premodern history
+Lower-level world history course Lower-level premodern history

 1st semester language 2nd semester language